-Prentice Hall New Jersey Algebra 2 Holt McDougal Explorations in CORE MATH Algebra 2 Workbook

-Writing/Open Ended questions Students will engage in Cornell Note taking part of which is summarizing the day's lesson.
+Writing/Open Ended questions

+Students will engage in note taking as part of summarizing the day's lesson

 Students can explain why 10 is a first root of 10.

 Students can explain an error in the simplification of a radical expression.

 Students can explain the advantages and disadvantages of first simplifying radicals in order to estimate its decimal value.

 Students can describe the similarities and differences among the graphs of three sets of simultaneous radical equations.

 Students can explain how to find the range of the inverse of a function without finding the inverse itself.

 Students can explain the effect that a has on the graph of $y = a\sqrt{x}$.